As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Arashiyama Benkei: An elegant ryokan uniquely set upon its own private hot spring.
-Some reservations include a delicious multi-course Kyoto kaiseki dinner.
+Some reservations include a delicious multi-course kaiseki dinner.

-Best budget hotels in Kyoto
+Best hotels in Kyoto

 Kyoto Morris Hostel

-The stylish and well-designed hostel is furnished with large, comfortable beds, each one curtained off for privacy.
+The stylish and well-designed Kyoto Morris Hostel is furnished with large, comfortable beds, each one curtained off for privacy.
 If sharing a room is not for you, there are also private rooms on offer.

-In the evening the breakfast area is transformed into a comfortable bar, where guests can share the day’s adventures with the friendly, English speaking staff.
+In the evening, the breakfast area is transformed into a comfortable bar, where guests can share the day’s adventures with the friendly, English-speaking staff.

-Conveniently situated near shops and restaurants, the Kyoto Morris Hostel is a the perfect place to borrow a bicycle from your hosts and scoot around to make the best of your trip to the city.
+Conveniently situated near shops and restaurants, this hostel is the perfect place to borrow a bicycle from your hosts and scoot around to make the most out of your trip to the city.

 Guest House Oumi

-A little gem in Nakagyo, Guest House Oumi is full of little Japanese touches from bamboo gardens to bonsai trees and paper lanterns.
+A little gem in Nakagyo, Guest House Oumi is full of little Japanese touches, from bamboo gardens to bonsai trees and paper lanterns.
 Air-conditioned rooms lead out onto balconies, and you can save on costs because the facilities include a communal kitchen and a laundry.

 Enjoy a tasty breakfast in your room before relaxing in the sunroom or the garden.
-For a more active holiday, rent a bike from your hosts and venture into the exciting streets of Kyoto.
+For a more active holiday, rent a bike from your hosts and venture into the exciting streets of downtown Kyoto.

-Centrally located, Guest House Oumi is close to Nijo Station, and several tourist attractions including Kitano Tenmangu Shrine, the Manga Museum and Nijo Castle are within walking distance.
+Centrally located, Guest House Oumi is close to Nijo Station, and several tourist attractions, including Kitano Tenmangu Shrine, the Manga Museum, and Nijo Castle are within walking distance.

 Enjoy bright and airy rooms that peer out onto the gardens at the affordable Bird Hostel.
 Your overnight stay includes a tasty breakfast.
 There’s even a limited dinner menu for guests.

-Enjoy an authentic Japanese food party hosted by the hotel staff every week.
-For a lazy afternoon, sip Japanese coffee or grab a late drink in the popular coffee bar and get to know your fellow travellers.
+Enjoy an authentic Japanese food party hosted by the staff every week.
+For a lazy afternoon, sip coffee or grab a late drink in the popular coffee bar and get to know your fellow travellers.